 This rule for residential property looks at the length of time a property is owned.
-If you sell or dispose of a residential property within a certain timeframe and no exclusion applies, then your profit on the sale will be taxable.
-This applies no matter what your reason was for buying the property or what kind of buyer you are.
+If you sell or dispose of a residential property (including an overseas property) within a certain timeframe and no exclusion applies, then your profit on the sale will be taxable.
+This applies no matter what your reason was for buying or selling the property or what kind of buyer you are.